MicrosoftDocs/azure-docs/articles/site-recovery/site-recovery-sharepoint.md

 Microsoft SharePoint is a powerful application that can help a group or department organize, collaborate, and share information.
 SharePoint can provide intranet portals, document and file management, collaboration, social networks, extranets, websites, enterprise search, and business intelligence.
 It also has system integration, process integration, and workflow automation capabilities.
 Typically, organizations consider it as a Tier-1 application sensitive to downtime and data loss.

 Today, Microsoft SharePoint  does not provide any out-of-the-box disaster recovery capabilities.
 Regardless of the type and scale of a disaster, recovery involves the use of a standby data center that you can recover the farm to.
-Standby data centers are required for scenarios where local redundant systems and backups cannot recover from the outage at the primary data center.
+Standby data centers are required for scenarios where local redundant systems and backups can't recover from the outage at the primary data center.

 A good disaster recovery solution should allow modeling of recovery plans around the  complex application architectures such as SharePoint.
 It should also have the ability to add customized steps to handle application mappings between various tiers and hence providing a single-click failover with a lower RTO in the event of a disaster.

 This article describes in detail how to protect a SharePoint application using [Azure Site Recovery](site-recovery-overview.md).
-This article will cover best practices for replicating a three tier SharePoint application to Azure, how you can do a disaster recovery drill, and how you can failover the application to Azure.
+This article covers the best practices for replicating a three tier SharePoint application to Azure, how you can do a disaster recovery drill, and how you can failover the application to Azure.

 ## Prerequisites